Quidenham Group of Churches

 The Quidenham Group of Parishes is a collection of neighbouring parishes who enjoy relating to each other.
 Despite our various different outlooks (Old Buckenham shops in Attleborough and go to the dentist and doctor there while Quidenham goes to East Harling or Kenninghall and so on) we find a common cause together in proclaiming the Gospel in our small rural villages and are inspired by the witness of our ancient buildings and the generations who have gone before us (not to mention the gospel itself!) to continue that witness today.

-Each week, during this time when we are not meeting in our churches in an attempt to slow the spread of Covid-19, our vicar is sending out something for us to follow week by week if we find church difficult to attend.
-There is an introduction, a sermon, some intercessions, and some hymn choices, often contributed by several different villages in the group.
+Each week, during this time when rules on meeting are so restrictive in an attempt to slow the spread of Covid-19, our vicar is sending out something for us to follow week by week if we find church difficult to attend.
+There is an introduction, the bible readings, some hymn choices, a sermon, and some intercessions, often contributed by church members who live in our villages.
 You cannot 'put money in the collection' online like in church, but if you would like to make a donation, then please go here and select the parish you wish to help.
 We will appreciate your help especially at this time when we cannot easily hold large gatherings and other events.
-Click here for the order of service for those at home.

 Churches in Benefice